Econophysics

-Econophysics is an interdisciplinary research field in heterodox economics.
+Econophysics is a transdisciplinary research field in heterodox economics.
 It applies theories and methods originally developed by physicists to problems in economics, usually those including uncertainty or stochastic processes and nonlinear dynamics.
 Some of its application to the study of financial markets has also been termed statistical finance referring to its roots in statistical physics.
 Econophysics is closely related to social physics.

+The most well known econophysics model is the yard-sale model.